How Morpho Butterflies Inspired Structural Color Tech

 The Morpho butterfly’s brilliant iridescent blue color contains no blue pigment.
 Instead, microscopic layered structures on each wing scale act as a photonic crystal, selectively reflecting only blue wavelengths through constructive interference.
 The color shifts with viewing angle.

-In the language of biomimicry, this falls under the Sense › Produce and manipulate light category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Produce and manipulate light category.

 The Design Principle